-The Solvita field test enables any person to monitor as-is or natural microbial respiration, the turnover of soil-carbon under circumstances unaffected by lab processing.
+The Solvita field test enables any person to monitor as-is or natural microbial respiration under circumstances unaffected by lab processing.
 To do this, one prepares a soil sample without drying or grinding.
-When measuring soil respiration in this way, key factors which influence the outcome include moisture and temperature, temperature being the most important.
+When measuring soil respiration in this way, the key factors which influence the outcome are moisture and temperature.
 Soils are often sampled at one temperature and then tested at another.
-In order to help illustrate how these factors influence Solvita soil test results, Woods End offers a Solvita Calculator.
+In order to help calculate how these factors influence Solvita soil test results, Woods End offers a Solvita Calculator.
 The algorithm is based on the well-known Arrhenius Equation that relates biochemical reactions to temperature.
 We’ve modified it with soil moisture and a season-length factor.

-The are two Calculators, Basic and Advanced one which requires less input than the other.
-The Advanced calculator allows you to adjust the recommendations by adding information about seasonal factors.
+Solvita offers two Calculators: Basic and Advanced.
+The Advanced calculator allows you to adjust the recommendations by adding information about seasonal factors which are quite important.
 The calculator supplies an estimated CO2-C result and an estimated nitrogen mineralization that will occur over the course of your growing season given the temperature, moisture and season length which you input.

 To use the calculator: